Barba-Q/tumbleweed-noob-tool/README.md

 (both should be preinstalled with openSuse Tumbleweed, script will check for both anyways and inform you if something is missing; Zenity will be installed right away within the script)

-- For 2.0:
--       python
--       python-tk
--       zenity not longer required
 ##

 ## Changelog: